 So, whether you over-shoot or under-shoot, where there’s a gap between the frequency that the Fibonacci series lands on and our “closest living harmonic”, that gap will itself be one of our harmonics.

-That gap between the 8th and 9th position we talked about for DNA is an Eb to a Bb, by way of a harmonic gap.
-The building block of life is made from music!
+Starting our Fibonacci series with a “seed” number of 0.9 Hz, that gap between the 8th and 9th position we talked about for DNA is an Eb to a Bb.
+The building block of life is made of music!

 Here’s someone’s YouTube video of a zoom through a visual fractal.
 So, as in a pictorial fractal, when you get to a little gap which you think might be something new (a disaster, a tear in the fabric of space-time!) – you realize it’s just another instance of the pattern you’ve encountered before – repeating like ripples in water.
 It appears that Nature uses gaps to maintain the harmonics of Nature without it becoming overpowered by its own resonance.